 Lawyers, accountants and auditors who are typically paid by the hour, have a hard time getting paid what they are truly owed.
+Legal billing software may just help.

 This is in part due to fee paying clients putting up barriers and hurdles firms must jump over or around, in order to receive what they billed for.